Arizona Community Property Laws

 Arizona is commonly referred to as a community property state.
 Arizona courts are, therefore, required to follow community property law principles when dividing community property in a divorce.
 Those same Arizona laws require the court to identify all of the spouses’ property, classify that property as either property owned by both spouses as community property or, alternatively, property belonging solely to one spouse, value the property determined by the court to be community property, and then to fairly divide that community property.

 All assets acquired by either spouse during marriage is legally presumed to be community property.
 The determination of when a particular item of property was acquired is based upon when transfer of ownership of that property was completed regardless of when actual possession of that property occurs.
 Typical examples of community property include income earned by a spouse’s effort during marriage regardless of the form of that compensation including, but not limited to, salary, increases in retirement benefits, stock options, and accumulated vacation and sick pay.
+However, not all property acquired during marriage may be deemed community property, such as under certain circumstances when a spouse signs a Disclaimer Deed at the time a home or parcel of property is acquired.

 The presumption that all property acquired during marriage is community property can be rebutted if one of the spouses presents sufficient evidence to establish that some of the assets are the separate property of that spouse.
 Separate property consists of property owned by a spouse prior to marriage or received as a gift or inheritance by a spouse during marriage.

-Some property that would otherwise be considered separate property may, under some circumstances, be converted into community property when, for example, the separate property is combined with community funds, there are indications that the spouse intended to gift that separate property to the community, or the spouses entered into a prenuptial or postnuptial agreement modifying separate property into community property.
+Some property that would otherwise be considered separate property may, under some circumstances, be converted into community property when, for example, the separate property is combined with community funds, there are indications that the spouse intended to gift that separate property to the community, or the spouses entered into a prenuptial or post-nuptial agreement modifying separate property into community property.
 There are other situations in which a spouse may be entitled to a financial lien against the separate property of the other spouse if community funds and/or effort were utilized to manage or maintain that separate property.

 Once the initial classification of property is decided by the court, the judge will award each spouse their sole and separate property and then fairly divide the remaining community property.
 The court must first make a determination of the value of each item of community property to be able to make a determination of how to fairly divide that property.
 The value of the community property may be determined by an agreement of the parties, the testimony of the parties, or the testimony of a qualified expert, such as an appraiser.